cucapra/diospyros/evaluation/README.md

 ### Theia Case Study

+[TK: This should go in some section where we are talking about typing commands on Gorgonzola, not about generating C code. --AS]

 The ASPLOS paper puts the QR decomposition kernel into context by measuring the impact on performance in an application: the [Theia][] structure-from-motion library.
 The `theia` subdirectory in this evaluation package contains the code necessary to reproduce those end-to-end results.